The Ultimate Guide to Choosing Beer for Your Wedding

 Save money by using kegs for the beer at your wedding

-Kegs are a great way to cut alcohol costs for a wedding.
+Kegs are a great way to cut alcohol costs for a wedding, especially if you’re going to have a pretty big reception.
 Pricing varies depending on the size, brand, beer style and more, but you can fill more glasses for less going the keg route for larger weddings.